truthcoin/www.truthcoin.info/_posts/2017-01-28-mirage-miner-centralization.md

 Coordination is something which can be entirely hidden.
 Consider two worlds:

-* A: One where the hashpower is controlled by 1,000 uncoordinated individuals.
+1. "A": One where the hashpower is controlled by 1,000 uncoordinated individuals.
-* B: One where the hashpower is controlled by 1 individual.
+2. "B": One where the hashpower is controlled by 1 individual.

 The sole individual of world "B" can *choose* to make his world appear as A. There's nothing that an unruly mob can do that an obedient army can't copy -- the general can simply command that the soliders pretend to be an unruly mob.
 The reverse, however, is not the case (the mob cannot effortlessly mimic the discipline of an army unit).